idpzero/idpzero/docs/guide/getting-started.md

 ## Install

-Select the installation approach that works for you, ensuring it is added to your path.
+Select the installation approach that works for you, or download from Github [releases](https://github.com/idpzero/idpzero/releases).
+Make sure the binary is available in your local path.

 ::: code-group